Delicious Brioche Bread ring filled with sweetened cream cheese, this is a great bread center piece for the Holidays!

 - The assembly of the brioche bread ring

-To make the brioche bread ring, we are only going to need 1/2 of the brioche dough.
+Note: To make the brioche bread ring, we are only going to need 1/2 of the brioche dough.
 The other half can be frozen for up to three weeks.
-Just wrap it plastic, then wrap again in foil.
+Just wrap it in plastic, then wrap it again in foil.
+Or you can also make another bread ring with a different filling as I did.
+I used Nutella.

 Brioche Bread Christmas Ring